ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-new-page/README.md

 **Learning objective:** By the end of this lesson, students will be able to tktk

-tktk Notes: Draw a connection between the schema and the details a user can enter on this page and reference back to the user story for creating a resource - while this doesn't fulfill that entire user story it is a necessary step on the path there.
-This is the first time they're seeing a dropdown implementation so it would be good to discuss that.

 ## Conceptualizing the Route

 At this stage, let's recall one of our user stories: